-ASPEN HILL NEXT STEPS VISIONZERO The Aspen Hill Vision Zero Study supports the evolutionary nature of the 1994 Aspen Hill Master Plan and the 2008 Georgia Avenue Study the 1994 Aspen Hill Master Plan and the 2008 Georgia Avenue Study by enhancing community safety and increasing access to transportation options, while decreasing reliance on personal vehicles.
+ASPEN HILL NEXT STEPS

+VISIONZERO The Aspen Hill Vision Zero Study supports the evolutionary nature of the 1994 Aspen Hill Master Plan and the 2008 Georgia Avenue Study by enhancing community safety and increasing access to transportation options, while decreasing reliance on personal vehicles.
 The toolkit of strategies for improving safety and access in this study is the first step toward addressing Aspen Hill's hazardous and outdated infrastructure, which prioritizes vehicle throughput over community connectivity.
 By identifying problematic intersections and programming context-sensitive solutions, this study establishes an implementation road map for achieving Vision Zero goals.